 Cell phone images of interest along country roads less traveled capture the scene and the herd.

-I’ve lost count of how many times we’ve gone to Natchez for a festival, a pilgrimage, to celebrate a milestone, or simply to getaway.
+Lost is the actual count of times we traveled to Natchez for a festival, pilgrimage, celebration of a milestone, or just to getaway.

 However, some trips do stand out more than others for one reason or another.